Mengshi24/JSON-java/README.md

 **[Click here if you just want the latest release jar file.](https://repo1.maven.org/maven2/org/json/json/20201115/json-20201115.jar)**

+# Milestone2
+**[Eclipse Import Instruction]**
+1. File -> Import…
+2. Git -> Project from Git
+3. Existing local repository
+4. Add
+5. Browse… Navigate to and select the directory “JSON-java” that you just cloned from GitHub
+6. Click the checkbox next to the directory.
+Click Next.
+7. Import as General Project
+8. Navigate to JSON-java on the Package Explorer window pane
+9. Right click on it, and choose Configure -> Convert to Maven Project

+**[Added two overloaded methods and eight Junit tests]**
+1. The two overloaded methods are in class XML.(JSON-java/src/main/java/org/json/XML.java)
+2. The added eight Junit tests are in XMLTest.
+(JSON-java/src/test/java/org/json/junit/XMLTest.java)

 # Overview

 [JSON](http://www.JSON.org/) is a light-weight language-independent data interchange format.